raphael-attie/punchbowl/docs/data/data_overview.rst

 greater then 2 :sup:`16`.

 Level 0 files have two-letter codes with a spacecraft number appended.
 WFI1, WFI2, and WFI3 are assigned the numbers 1-3, and NFI is assigned the number 4.
-Polarized images have the codes "PMn", "PZn", and "PPn".
+Polarized images have the codes "PMn", "PZn", and "PPn" where "n" is the spacecraft number.
 The M, Z, and P refer to physical polarizer angles relative to camera-frame horizontal, though these are not calibrated at this level.
 Clear images (taken with no polarizer in the beam) have the codes "CRn".
 These sixteen codes (four image types and four spacecraft) form the bulk of the L0 dataset.

 Level 1
 -------